-Farmers can get credit or loan to finance their farming business through any of the following sources:
+Farmers can get credit or loans to finance their farming business through any of the following sources:

 Commercial banks are major sources of lending to agriculture.
-Banks like First Bank, U.B.A, Union Bank have agricultural departments where farmers can get loan to carry out their farming activities.
+Banks like First Bank, U.B.A, and Union Bank have agricultural departments where farmers can get loans to carry out their farming activities.

 Supervised agricultural credit scheme